ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What is the best form of PABA (Para-Aminobenzoic Acid)?

-Para-Aminobenzoic Acid is our top-rated form of PABA (Para-Aminobenzoic Acid) — the form we recommend for its High Absorption bioavailability.
-We compared 1 forms in our formulary.
+Para-Aminobenzoic Acid is our top-rated form of PABA (Para-Aminobenzoic Acid), and we compared 1 forms in our formulary to rank it.

 ✓ Top Pick: Para-Aminobenzoic Acid